qianxliu/memory/05242024Fraternité.md

-> Google translation, may be wrong at the small languages
+> Google translation, may be wrong at the small languages/different language systems.
+> Actually this title should be Japanese or Chinese
+> Fraternity(universal love) and Brotherhood are totally different in most East Asian countries.

-# Fraternity/Brothers
+# 博爱/兄弟（Fraternity(universal love)/Brothers）

 - Japanese: 友愛/兄弟
 - Chinese: 博爱/兄弟